ndphillips/FFTrees/README.md

 **Figure 1**: A fast-and-frugal tree (FFT) predicting heart disease for `test` data and its performance characteristics.

-- A summary of the trees in an `FFTrees` object and their key performance statistics can be obtained by `summary(heart_fft)`.
+- A summary of the trees in our `FFTrees` object and their key performance statistics can be obtained by `summary(heart_fft)`.

 - Additionally, we can compare the predictive performance of different